-If you want to grow your faith and get more from your relationship with God than just going to church week after week, you may wish to consider mapping out a spiritual growth plan.
+If you want to learn how to grow in faith and get more from your relationship with God than just going to church week after week, you may wish to consider mapping out a spiritual growth plan.

 Rock Solid Faith doesn’t just happen over night.
 If you want to grow your faith, you have to work hard at it.
 Just as we carve out time to spend with that individual we are crushing on to get to know them better or to grow your marriage, to grow your faith you need to carve out time to spend with God.
 You grow your faith by spending time with God and through life experiences that really test your relationship with him.

 The small intentional steps you take daily can help you develop a more resilient faith overtime.

-If you are ready to be proactive to grow your faith this year, here are 11 innovative ways you can do just that along with some Bible Verses About Faith!
+If you are ready to be proactive to grow your faith this year, here are 11 innovative ways you can do just that along with some growing in faith bible verses.

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.